jasongitmail/super-sitemap/README.md

 However, production hosts like Cloudflare, Vercel, Netlify, & others are smarter and set `'content-type': 'application/xml'` when serving your prerendered `sitemap.xml` file 😅.
-Or if not prerendering your sitemap, `'content-type': 'application/xml'` is set by SK Sitemap's default response headers 👌.
+Or if not prerendering your sitemap, `'content-type': 'application/xml'` is set by Super Sitemap's default response headers 👌.

 The above is also true for `robots.txt`, which uses a `text/plain` mime type.